Structural Periodic Vector Autoregressions: Estimation of PVARs and Asymptotic Inference

 \section{Estimation of PVARs and Asymptotic Inference}

 In this section, we provide asymptotic theory for a least squares estimation approach for the PVAR model parameters, which allows for flexible linear restrictions.
 In this regard, we extend the setup of \cite{ursu2009modelling} and cover more general forms of linear restrictions, which also allow for constraints across seasons\footnote{In comparison to \cite{ursu2009modelling}, we find a representation of the PVAR($\boldsymbol{p}$) process that allows for imposing general linear restrictions on the parameter vector. \cite{ursu2009modelling} consider each season of the PVAR($\boldsymbol{p}$) process individually and are therefore only able to restrict the seasonal parameters separately such that no constraints across seasons can be imposed.
-In our approach, this is possible and enables, for instance, to constrain a PVAR($p$) to a VAR($p$) for $S$ greater than one.}.
-One may think, it is easier to use the time-invariant VAR representation of a PVAR to derive asymptotic properties of the PVAR estimators, but the VAR representation needs to be inverted which makes it more complicated than deriving the asymptotic results directly using the individual PVAR components \citep{ursu2009modelling}.

-In addition, it should be noted that unconstrained PVAR estimation does not work well in most applications due to pronounced overfitting issues.
+For example, in our approach, the PVAR can be constrained in such a way that all autoregressive parameters are constant across seasons, and thus a VAR is estimated.}.
+In addition, it should be noted that \emph{unconstrained} PVAR estimation does not work well in most applications due to pronounced overfitting issues.
+However, in view of Figures \ref{sd_acf_data} and \ref{sd_acf_demean}, it may be often not necessary to fit a full PVAR model, i.e., without any constraints across seasons, to explain the dependence structure of the data.
 Consequently, general linear restrictions play a crucial role in our setup.
 To address these issues, we derived a PVAR setup which is also able to collapse to a non-periodic VAR under suitable linear restrictions.